analytics-debugger/cookie-watchdog/README.md

 Cookie Watchdog relies on the `cookieStore` API, which is supported in modern browsers.
 If the `cookieStore` API is not available, the library will log an error and fail gracefully.

+TO-DO cookieStore polyfill based on a pulling for proper support on Safari and Firefox

 ## Contributing

 We welcome contributions to improve Cookie Watchdog!
 Feel free to open issues, submit pull requests, or suggest improvements.